What God Has Done Through Jesus (Acts 2:22-36)

 - Peter defended himself and the other apostles against the accusation that they were drunk.

 - He said that their speaking in tongues was the outpouring of the Holy Spirit prophesied by Joel.

 Peter then tells what God did through Jesus.
 This sermon is really about Jesus.
-Yet, Peter over and over refers to God-the sermon is “What God Did Through Jesus.”
+Yet, Peter over and over refers to God; Peter’s sermon really is “What God Did Through Jesus.”

 God delivered Jesus according to his definite plan and foreknowledge.
 God had a plan for Jesus.
 That plan was that he would die for the forgiveness of our sins.
 The cross was not an accident.

-God has made Jesus both Lord and Christ, v.
-36.
+God has made Jesus both Lord and Christ.